 Like the first idea mentioned, you could rent a place near a beach or something more rustic in the woods.
 As long as you’re sharing your time with people you love being with, you’re set for a fun-filled vacation no matter where you spend it.
 (Keep reading for more ideas you can incorporate into your week together.)

-If your kids are like mine, they don’t care nearly as much about the destination as they do the agenda.
-If possible, consider making plans to get all the cousins in one place and make the week all about them being together.
+If your kids are like mine, they care less about the destination than they do about the agenda.
+If possible, consider gathering all the cousins in one place and making the week about them being together.

 What an amazing bonding experience that would be and one they’re sure to remember for many years to come!